-- A All small grain and forage exhibits must be grown during 2025. - B Corn and soybean grain exhibits must be grown by exhibitor during 2025 year. - C Hay: 2-3 flakes of any type of baled hay. - D Sheaf classes shall be securely tied and be 3"-4" in diameter at center band. - E Living corn and soybean exhibits must contain root system and exhibitor must compete in corn and soybean gallon classes, respectively.
+- A All small grain and forage exhibits must be grown during 2024. - B Corn and soybean grain exhibits must be grown by exhibitor during 2024. - C Hay: 2-3 flakes of any type of baled hay. - $\tt D$ Sheaf classes shall be securely tied and be $\tt 3''-4''$ in diameter at center band. - E Living corn and soybean exhibits must contain root system and exhibitor must compete in corn and soybean gallon classes, respectively.
 First year exhibitors in this area are exempt from this rule. - F. Gallon classes must place name of exhibitor on the bottom of the jar on the inside. - G Must be competing in corresponding gallon classes to enter live plants (except for first year exhibitors).